interdependence/ansible-role-fedora-workstation/README.md

 An Ansible role to configure [Fedora Workstation].

-For configuring the base system, see: [interdependence/ansible-role-fedora].
+For configuring the base system: [interdependence/ansible-role-fedora].

 ## Requirements